-The Company is held by Munich Health Holding AG (1), a company incorporated and existing under the laws of Germany.
-The Company is part of Munich Re Group and is required to fulfil both Group and Local supervisory requirements.
+With effect of 5th October 2021, the Company was transferred from Munich Health Holding AG to ERGO Reiseversicherung AG (1), a company incorporated and existing under the laws of Germany.
+The Company is part of ERGO Group and Munich Re Group and is required to fulfil both Group and Local supervisory requirements.
 The Company is managed by the Board of Directors (2) which is the legal and statutory representative of the Company.
 The Board of Directors has the power to take any action necessary or useful to realize the corporate objectives of the Company, except for the powers reserved by law or by the Articles of Association of the Company to the General Meeting of the Shareholders.
 The day-to-day management of the Company is delegated to the three Managing Directors (3), also members of the Board of Directors.
 The Managing Directors are licensed and registered as "Dirigeant agrée" with the Commissariat aux Assurances.
 The Board of Directors is seconded by the Management Committee (4).
 The latter now has legal and official statutory existence and holds a significant role in the organization of the Company's management.
-At year-end 2020, it is composed of the three Managing Directors.
+At year-end 2021, it is composed of the three Managing Directors.